The Vertical Forest towers in Milan by Boeri. Phenomenon or archetype?

 In recent times, the “Vertical Forest” (Bosco Verticale in Italian) designed by Boeri Studio (Stefano Boeri, Gianandrea Barreca, and Giovanni La Varra) has been one of the most discussed architectural designs, both in Italy and internationally.

 Vertical Forest is a residential complex consisting of two towers, 110 and 76 meters high (160 and 250 feet), completed in 2014 in Milan’s Porta Nuova district.
-The most interesting aspect of a project which – for its visually striking aspect – is possibly the most famous among the many built in Milan in the last years – is that Vertical Forest is a sort of “pilot project” of a new generation of sustainable buildings.
+The most interesting aspect of a project which – for its visually striking aspect – is possibly the most famous among the many realized in Milan in the last years – is that Vertical Forest is a sort of “pilot project” of a new generation of sustainable buildings.

-After so many years in which form has been the main, if not the only, element to care about in architecture, Boeri focused instead on urban people’s needs, the role of building design within an urban strategy, and tries to push contemporary architecture beyond the ordinary.
+After so many years in which form has been the main, if not the only, element to care about in architecture, Boeri focused instead on urban people’s needs, and the role of building design within an urban strategy, and tries to push contemporary architecture beyond the ordinary.

 “Vertical Forest is a model for a sustainable residential building, a project for metropolitan reforestation contributing to the regeneration of the environment and urban biodiversity without the implication of expanding the city upon the territory.
 It is a model of vertical densification of nature within the city (…).
 On flat land, each Vertical Forest equals, in the number of trees, an area of 20,000 square meters of forest.
-In terms of urban densification, it is the equivalent of an area of a single family dwelling of nearly 75,000 square meters.
+In terms of urban densification, it is the equivalent of an area of a single-family dwelling of nearly 75,000 square meters.
 The vegetal system of the Vertical Forest contributes to the construction of a microclimate, produces humidity, absorbs CO2 and dust particles and produces oxygen.

 From the project description by Boeri Studio